 Environmental Protection Agency (EPA).

-EPA has received a specific exemption request from the National Aeronautics and Space Administration (NASA) to use the pesticide ortho-phthalaldehyde (OPA) (CAS No. 643-79-8) to treat the coolant fluid of the internal active thermal control system of the International Space Station to control aerobic/microaerophilic bacteria in the aqueous coolant.
-The applicant proposes the use of a chemical which is not registered by EPA.
-Accordingly, as required by the Code of Federal Regulations, EPA is publishing this notice of receipt to allow public comment.
+EPA has received a specific exemption request from the National Aeronautics and Space Administration (NASA) to use the pesticide ortho-phthalaldehyde (OPA, CAS No. 643-79-8) to treat the coolant fluid of the internal active thermal control system of the International Space Station to control aerobic/microaerophilic bacteria in the aqueous coolant.
+The applicant proposes the use of a new chemical which has not been registered by EPA.
+Therefore, in accordance with the Code of Federal Regulations (CFR), EPA is soliciting public comment before making the decision whether to grant the exemption.

-Submit your comments, identified by docket identification (ID) number EPA-HQ-OPP-2018-0278, by one of the following methods:
+Submit your comments, identified by docket identification (ID) number EPA-HQ-OPP-2020-0390, by one of the following methods:

 Mail: OPP Docket, Environmental Protection Agency Docket Center (EPA/DC), (28221T), 1200 Pennsylvania Ave.
 NW, Washington, DC 20460-0001.